 SM varies greatly in different months in desertified areas.
-Figure 9Figure 10 shows the average SM in each month in the study area.
+Figure 9 shows the average SM in each month in the study area.
 The SM shows a monthly change pattern, and the values from June to September are bigger than in other months, especially in southern Qinghai Province, eastern Inner Mongolia Province, and western Xinjiang Province, which is consistent with the process of vegetation growth.
 The SM in some areas is low throughout the year, such as in the Tarim Basin of Xinjiang Province, western Inner Mongolia Province and most of Gansu Province.

-Figure 9Figure 10: Monthly average SM in the study area.
+Figure 9: Monthly average SM in the study area.

-The annual average SM was also calculated (Fig. \$2\$3).
-Compared with the monthly average SM, the annual average SM changed significantly less.
+The annual average SM was also calculated (Fig. S2).
 Overall, there is little variation in SM in different years.
 Further, we compared the spatial patterns of the downscaled SM with the gridded SM products with different resolutions.
-Figure 10Figure 11 shows the daily average SM of these products from 2015 to 2020.
+Figure 10 shows the daily average SM of these products from 2015 to 2020.
 The spatial patterns of the downscaled SM and 36 km SMAP SM are basically consistent, but the downscaled data show better details in some areas such as near rivers.
 The overall values of GCOMW SM are relatively small, and exhibit some obvious errors in some areas.
 For example, SM in the Tarim Basin is higher than in the surrounding area, which is completely inconsistent with other SM data.
-The spatial pattern of the C3S SM is close to the downscaled SM and the 36 km SMAP SM, but some details are not presented.
+The spatial pattern of the C3S SM

+Is close to the downscaled SM and the 36 km SMAP SM, but some details are not presented.
 For example, SM in the Hetao Plain along the Yellow River is much higher than that in its surrounding area, which can be found in the downscaled SM and the SMAP SM, but not in the C3S SM.
-There are obvious errors in the results of ERAS.
-The average SM is significantly overestimated in the southern part of the study area, and underestimated in some areas in the northern of the study area.
-The average SM of the ERAS products is polarised.
+The average SM of the ERA5 products is polarised.
 In some areas the values are very large, and in some small areas they are very small.
-The FLDAS SM has high resolution, and its overall spatial pattern is relatively consistent with the downscaled SM and

-36 km SMAP SM.
+The FLDAS SM has high resolution, and its overall spatial pattern is relatively consistent with the downscaled SM and 36 km SMAP SM.
 The difference is that the FLDAS SM is significantly larger in higher elevation areas of the west than in other regions, which is quite different from other products.
 This suggests that the FLDAS SM may be overestimated in these regions.
 In addition, FLDAS SM does not show wetter soil along the river.
-The spatial patterns of the RF-based and XGB-based downscaled SMs are both close to that of the downscaled SM with multiple machine learning approaches, however, the the maximum SM based on RF is smaller than the results based on XGB and multi-model combination.

-Figure 10Figure 11: Daily average SM from 2015-2020 in the study area. (a)-(f) are the downscaled SM (1 km), SMAP L3 SM (36 km), GCOMW/ASMR2 SM (0.1°), C3S SM (0.25°), ERA5 SM (0.1°) and the RF-based downscaled SM (1 km), respectively.
+Figure 10: Daily average SM from 2015-2020 in the study area. (a)-(f) are the downscaled SM (1 km), SMAP L3 SM (36 km), GCOMW/ASMR2 SM (0.1°), C3S SM (0.25°), ERA5 SM (0.1°) and FLDAS SM (0.1°), respectively.

-To better demonstrate the differences in SM, a case of the Mu Us Desert was selected (Fig. 11Fig.
-12).
+To better demonstrate the differences in SM, a case of the Mu Us Desert was selected (Fig. 11).
 The Mu Us Desert is located in a semi-arid area with annual average precipitation of generally less than 400 mm, decreasing gradually from southeast to northwest.
 The main types of land cover are grassland and sandy land, and the salinization is serious in a few areas.
 Desertification has been severe for a long time in the past but has been significantly reversed with artificial afforestation in recent years.